HNeumeier/Nano_RX_nRF24L01_4ch_A1_Motor_softspi/README.md

 The RF24 library is copied from the Original to My_RF24 that i can define the soft_SPI Parameter without to change the Original library.

+This code is used wit a Taranis X7 the mix of the Motors are done in the Transmitter

 ![Tank](https://user-images.githubusercontent.com/33512064/217525413-fd9777ff-e5b9-4376-b860-d7552625eb4c.jpg)